unitave/gdal/doc/source/development/rfc/rfc46_gdal_ogr_unification.rst

 -  Long driver description is set for most OGR drivers.

--  All classes deriving from OGRLayer have been modified to call SetDescription() with the value of GetName()/poFeatureDefn->GetName(). test_ogrsf tests that it is properly set.
+-  All classes deriving from :cpp:class:`OGRLayer`  have been modified to call SetDescription() with the value of GetName()/poFeatureDefn->GetName(). test_ogrsf tests that it is properly set.

--  Following drivers are kept as OGRSFDriver, but their Open() method does early extension/prefix testing to avoid datasource object to be instantiated : CartoDB, CouchDB, DXF, EDIGEO, GeoConcept, GFT, GME, IDRISI, OGDI, PCIDSK, PG, XPlane.
+-  Following drivers are kept as :cpp:class:`OGRSFDriver` , but their Open() method does early extension/prefix testing to avoid datasource object to be instantiated : CartoDB, CouchDB, DXF, EDIGEO, GeoConcept, GFT, GME, IDRISI, OGDI, PCIDSK, PG, XPlane.